 More than any other art form, cinema pushed against its boundaries early, reaching in wild tangents even as its roots were taking hold.
 In his epic and hypnotic documentary The Story of Film: An Odyssey, Irish film scholar Mark Cousins begins with cinema’s improbable simultaneous sprouting in New Jersey, USA, and Lyon, France, then follows its branches as they grow around the globe in the ensuing century plus.

 In its structure and breadth, The Story of Film is a relative of Ken Burns’ PBS documentary series such as Baseball and Jazz.
 But Cousins’ approach to history shares more with Howard Zinn, and his employment of the very film techniques he discusses lends The Story of Film an appropriately cinematic effect; he demonstrates how the language of cinema affects us and shows us how it has evolved.
 He is also sensitive to the political implications of cinema and the impacts of sexism, racism and nationalism in our perception of movies and their history.

-Over 15 compulsively watchable episodes that stretch about 900 minutes (The Story of Film is available on DVD and Netflix streaming), Cousins provides a comprehensive history of motion pictures as well as a context for its progression.
-Though The Story of Film is told chronologically, Cousins alternately lingers and springs ahead to dig into themes (the Scandinavian filmmakers’ use of natural light, the impacts of World War II on American films, the regressive ramifications of sound to name but a few).
+Over 15 compulsively watchable episodes that stretch about 900 minutes (The Story of Film is available on DVD and via some streaming outlets), Cousins provides a comprehensive history of motion pictures as well as a context for its progression.
+Though The Story of Film is told chronologically, Cousins alternately lingers and springs ahead to dig into themes (early Scandinavian filmmakers’ use of natural light, the impacts of World War II on American films, the regressive ramifications of sound, etc.).